baraakh30/CityX/README.md

 - Heat map visualization option
 - District boundaries

+## Important Note
-**Important Note**: Due to hosting resource limitations, the search-by-date prediction feature is not available in the deployed Docker image.
+Due to hosting resource limitations, the search-by-date prediction feature is not available in the deployed Docker image.
 This feature is only available when running the application locally from source code or when building your own Docker image with sufficient resources allocated.
 The search-by-date on the historical data is available in both.

 ## Additional Notes